bahorn/vlc-gates/README.md

 `adder_32bit.txt` in `./circuits` is from [here](https://nigelsmart.github.io/MPC-Circuits/adder_32bit.txt).

-Circuit evaluation this way is slooow, as I need to inject a 0.25 second delay every steps in the playlist, as otherwise VLC will inject its own delays which makes it even slower.
+Circuit evaluation this way is slooow, as I need to inject a 0.25 second delay every few steps in the playlist, as otherwise VLC will add its own delays which makes it even slower.
 Adding two 32bit ints takes 5 minutes...

 ![Image of the playlist after its added two 32 bit ints](./img/demo.png)